pdevito3/QueryKit/README.md

 ## Error Handling

-If you want to capture errors to easily throw a `400`, you can add error handling aronud these exceptions:
+If you want to capture errors to easily throw a `400`, you can add error handling around these exceptions:

 * A `FilterParsingException` will be thrown when there is an invalid operator or bad syntax is used (e.g. not using double quotes around a string or guid).
 * An `UnknownFilterPropertyException` will be thrown if a property is not recognized during filtering